Agents of Change: How AI is Reshaping MarTech Workflows

 Here's what we're learning: this is early.
 The technology is moving fast.
 And we're still figuring out the optimal ways to apply agents to marketing workflows.

-Right now, there are several paths emerging, and honestly, we’re still experimenting with which combinations work best.
-Rather than prescribe a single approach, it’s worth understanding the landscape and the trade-offs.
+Right now, there are several paths emerging.
+Rather than prescribe a single approach, it's worth understanding the landscape and the trade-offs.

 In-Product Vendor Agents